-The Company is also subject to commodity price risk arising from price movements for certain other commodities included as part of its raw materials.
+The Company is also subject to commodity price risk arising from price movements for certain commodities included as part of its raw materials.
 The Company manages this commodity price risk in some cases by entering into contracts with adjustable prices.
 The Company has not historically used derivative commodity instruments in the management of this risk.
-The Company estimates that a 10% increase in the market prices of these commodities over the current market prices would cumulatively increase costs during the next 12 months by approximately \$21 million assuming flat volume.
+The Company estimates that a 10% increase in the market prices of these commodities over the current market prices would cumulatively increase costs during the next 12 months by approximately \$23 million assuming no change in volume.